Infographic: How to find travel insurance on finder.com.au

 What happens if I don't have cover?
 Hefty hospital bills and repatriation home could literally leave your family or friends hundreds of thousands of dollars in debt.

 Doesn't my credit card travel insurance cover me?
 There is often an increased level of conditions for cover to be activated and for when a benefit will be paid.
 Domestic travel is also generally not covered.
-Find out more below.
+Check out our list of pros and cons of buying standalone versus credit card travel insurance.

-Here are 4 key features to review when comparing policies.
+Here are four key features to review when comparing policies.
 Don't leave home without them.

 1. Trip Cancellation Cover